AdamBouhmad/blog/content/about/About.md

 +++
 +++

-# My Profile

 ![My Profile Picture](https://pbs.twimg.com/profile_images/1669370127673073664/01m-kV0E_400x400.jpg)

 ## About Me

-I'm a life-long learner that's interested in the intersection of humanities & technology
+Hey, I'm Adam!
+I'm a life-long learner that's interested in the intersection of humanities & technology.
+Want to connect?
+Drop me a line at adbouhmad@gmail.com or @adambouhmad on Twitter.

 ## Work Experience